NeilJustice/ZenUnitAndMetalMock/README.md

 {
    ARE_EQUAL(expectedReturnValue, IsInclusiveBetween(lowerBound, number, upperBound));
    // ZenUnit uses declarative-style assertion names
-   // such as ARE_EQUAL instead of ASSERT_EQUAL
+   // such as ARE_EQUAL and IS_TRUE instead of ASSERT_EQUAL and ASSERT_TRUE
-   // to make ZenUnit read less similar to procedural code
+   // to give ZenUnit a reading experience similar to
-   // and more similar to an executable specification document.
+   // reading an executable specification document.
 }

 }; RUN(IsInclusiveBetweenTests)